lex-node/governance/constitution/constitution.md

 9.4.
 The App and Node UnstakingTime parameters will be changed from 21 days to 1 hour once Decentralization Day has been achieved, subject to Majority Approval.

 9.5.
-The option to become a Champion through committing a Trust-Minimized Stake will be in place at least until the Pocket Community Game has been in operation for one full season, after which the Council will hold a majority vote on whether to keep it.
+The option to become a Council Champion through committing a Trust-Minimized Stake will be in place at least until the Pocket Community Game has been in operation for one full season, after which the Council will hold a majority vote on whether to keep it.

 ## Interpretation, Dispute Resolution, Etc.